Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 let mut right_i = i + 2;
 ```

-Just loop over every adjecent pair and compute the sum of the lengths and use the smallest as the starting point.
+Just loop over every adjacent pair and compute the sum of the lengths and use the smallest as the starting point.
 After this we intersect with the left or right token depeding which has the smallest size.

 ```rust
 loop {